AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Is an instance family in which all instances are I/O optimized.
+-   Provides all features of ECS Bare Metal Instance.
+-   Compute:
+    -   Uses NVIDIA V100 GPUs \(SXM2-based\) that feature:
+        -   Innovative Volta architecture
+        -   Up to 16 GB HBM2 GPU memory
+        -   5,120 CUDA Cores
+        -   640 Tensor Cores
+        -   GPU memory bandwidth of up to 900 Gbit/s
+        -   Support for up to six NVLink connections and total bandwidth of 300 GB/s \(25 GB/s per connection\)
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors for consistent computing performance.
--   Provides all features of ECS Bare Metal Instance.
 -   Storage:
+    -   Is an instance family in which all instances are I/O optimized.
     -   Supports ESSDs, standard SSDs, and ultra disks.
-    -   Supports high performance CPFSs.
+    -   Supports high-performance CPFS.
+-   Network:
--   Networking:
+    -   Supports IPv6.
     -   Supports VPCs.
     -   Supports RoCE v2 networks, which are dedicated to low-latency RDMA communication.
--   Uses NVIDIA V100 GPUs \(SXM2-based\) that feature:
-    -   Innovative Volta architecture
-    -   Up to 16 GB HBM2 GPU memory
-    -   5,120 CUDA cores
-    -   640 Tensor cores
-    -   GPU memory bandwidth of up to 900 Gbit/s
-    -   Support for up to six NVLink connections and total bandwidth of 300 GB/s \(25 GB/s per connection\)
 -   Suits the following scenarios:
     -   Ultra-large-scale training for machine learning on a distributed GPU cluster
     -   Large-scale high-performance scientific computing and simulations